- Advanced Technology Meters

 - Internal audits

 Compliance is very involved, and JEA is regularly audited and required to submit information.
 At the beginning of each year, JEA has to self-certify that we were compliant with the Standards for the previous year.
-During the year, FRCC may perform spot check audits on a small sample of Standards.
-JEA also has an onsite audit every three years where FRCC examines evidence of documentation and processes on the Standards to ensure compliance.
-Our last audit was completed by the FRCC in June of 2014.
+During the year, SERC may perform spot check audits on a small sample of Standards.
+JEA also has an onsite audit every three years where SERC examines evidence of documentation and processes on the Standards to ensure compliance.
 In addition to these audits, JEA is required to do monthly and quarterly reporting on certain Standards.
 Other Standards require reporting when certain events occurs.

 Information Security and Critical Infrastructure

 JEA is also responsible for operating elements of the power grid that are considered part of critical infrastructure.
 These systems have to comply with multiple compliance program requirements and the NERC reliability cyber security standards commonly referred as the Critical Infrastructure Protection (CIP) Standards.
 CIP Standards are very complex and due to frequent changes to the cyber security environment, often very difficult to implement.
 They are also the most violated NERC Reliability Standards.

 These Standards define the security requirements and some of the common security practices including information security, firewall protection, vulnerability patching, access control, system monitoring and logging and malware protection.
 Background checks and training are mandatory for all individuals authorized to maintain and administer these systems.